DarkPhreekquency/Apache-Auto-Maintenance/README.md

 vhost_setup.txt
-This must be added into the apache Vhost for your particular site or into the .htaccess file in the root directory
+This must be added into the apache Vhost for your particular site or into the .htaccess file in the root directory Please replace xxx  for an IP address that you would like to allow past the maintenenace page.
+You can also add multiple lines with other IP addresses if needed.